UHDanke/gd_docs/bugs/bugs.md

 Attempts item is not updated on new attempts and always returns value 1 when used inside Item Edit or Item Compare.

+## [2.207] Timers reversed spawn order

+Timers spawn from the oldest timer first to newest last on mobile (reversed), and from newest first to oldest last on PC.

 <br>

 # Area Triggers